dddrrreee/cs140e-24win/labs/0-pi-setup/README.md

 </p>

 Checkoff:
-  - Running `make` in `checkoff` should compile and run a hello-world program on your pi.
+  - Running `make` in `4-checkoff` should compile and run a hello-world program on your pi along with some other tests.

 This lab gives the steps to setting up and making sure the your r/pi (Model 1 A+ or Model Zero) and ARM toolchain works.